aptible/docker-kibana/README.md

 aptible endpoints:list --app "$HANDLE"
 ```

-When prompted for credentials, use the username and password you specified in
+When prompted for credentials, use the database username and password to get started.
-`AUTH_CREDENTIALS` when deploying.

-If you're new to Kibana, try working through the [Kibana 10 minute walk
-through][1] as an introduction.

 To jump in to a view of your recent log messages, you can start by clicking the
 "Discover" tab, which should default to viewing all log messages, most recent